 Unfortunately LA is not well recognized by science investments, efforts and developments.
 It is hard to do research in a region where bureaucracy, corruption and politicians short-sighted view of science does not allow for a proper environment for scientific endeavours.
 I do strongly think that DEANN, CABANA and other efforts to strengthen Bioinformatics, Genomics and other scientific areas in Latin America are urgently needed.
 Those initiatives were borne with the purpose of improving science in the region and trying to conduct scientific collaborations between LA countries, something that is extremely rare but very much needed.

-Marco-Aurelio Cristancho, PhD Bioinformatics Advocate for Latin America
+Bioinformatics Advocate for Latin America